oauth-wg/oauth-identity-assertion-authz-grant/draft-ietf-oauth-identity-assertion-authz-grant.md

 ### Processing Rules

-The IdP MUST validate the subject token, and MUST validate that the audience of the Subject Token (e.g. the `aud` claim of the ID Token) matches the `client_id` of the client authentication of the request.
+The Enterprise Authorization Server MUST validate the subject token, and MUST validate that the audience of the Subject Token (e.g. the `aud` claim of the ID Token) matches the `client_id` of the client authentication of the request.

-The IdP evaluates administrator-defined policy for the token exchange request and determines if the client should be granted access to act on behalf of the subject for the target audience and scopes.
+The Enterprise Authorization Server evaluates administrator-defined policy for the token exchange request and determines if the client should be granted access to act on behalf of the subject for the target audience and scopes.

-The IdP may also introspect the authentication context described in the SSO assertion to determine if step-up authentication is required.
+The Enterprise Authorization Server may also introspect the authentication context described in the subject token to determine if step-up authentication is required.

 ### Response

-If access is granted, the IdP creates a signed Identity Assertion JWT Authorization Grant ({{id-jag}}) and returns it in the token exchange response defined in {{Section 2.2 of RFC8693}}:
+If access is granted, the Enterprise Authorization Server creates a signed Identity Assertion JWT Authorization Grant ({{id-jag}}) and returns it in the token exchange response defined in {{Section 2.2 of RFC8693}}:

     HTTP/1.1 200 OK
     Content-Type: application/json